lililayer/CuriousSquid/README.md

 ## FUNCTIONALITY
-* StartingTentacle.py downloads the mapping data available for the given company via pappers.fr.
+* StartingTentacle.py downloads the mapping data available for the given company on pappers.fr.
 It sorts the data and stores it in `/Outputs/` in three files:
   - `SOA_session.txt` contains the entire dataset,
   - `SOE_session.txt` contains the list of related companies,
   - `SOP_session.txt` contains the list of related individuals.